How do you Get Top Market Value when you Sell?

 Determining the best asking price for a home is one of the most challenging and important aspects of selling it.

 It’s a balancing act.
 On the one hand, you don’t want to set a price so high that it discourages showings and serious offers from qualified, motivated buyers, On the other hand, you don’t want to set a price so low that it attracts lots of interest, but sets the stage for offers and negotiations that will get you less than you’d been more aggressive.
-This balance is depicted in the Pricing Pyramid below.

 So What’s Your Home Really Worth?

-In a perfect world, your home’s value would be everything you need to fulfil your plans and financial goals.
+In a perfect world, your home’s value would be everything you need to fullfil your plans and financial goals.
 Ultimately though, your home’s value is not determined by you, but by what the market – founded upon supply and demand – is willing to pay for it at a given time.

 These days, the “market” increasingly refers to buyers who have researched property values online for at least a year, have perhaps viewed multiple homes for sale, and aren’t under any pressure to buy.